top of page

 Does a water distiller get rid of microplastics?

 No, a home water distiller does not get rid of microplastics.
-Microplastics are so small that they can pass through the distillation process without being filtered out.
+Microplastics are so tiny they can pass through the distillation process without filtering.
 To remove microplastics from drinking water, a specialized filtration system is needed.

 Does a water distiller get rid of fluoride?

-Yes, using a home water distiller can help to remove fluoride from water.
-Distillation works by boiling the water and then recondensing it as pure, distilled water.
+Yes, a home water distiller can help remove fluoride from water.
+Distillation works by boiling and recondensing the water as pure, distilled water.
 During the process, impurities such as fluoride are left behind as the steam evaporates.
-By discarding the condensed steam, you are left with safe, pure drinking water free from contaminants like fluoride.
+Discarding the condensed steam leaves you with safe, pure drinking water free from contaminants like fluoride.

 Does a water distiller get rid of vinyl chloride?

 No, a home distiller does not get rid of vinyl chloride.
-Vinyl chloride is a toxic chemical that is released into the air by certain industrial processes, and it cannot be removed from the air by distillation.
-Therefore, in order to reduce exposure to vinyl chloride, other methods such as using personal protective equipment and ventilation systems should be used.
+Vinyl chloride is a toxic chemical released into the air by specific industrial processes, and it cannot be removed from the air by distillation.
+Therefore, other methods, such as personal protective equipment and ventilation systems, should be used to reduce exposure to vinyl chloride.

 Does a home water distiller get rid of hydrogen chloride?